 Summers are usually sweltering on the Portuguese mainland so loose, natural fibre lightweight clothes are ideal.

-Summer dresses, shorts, sandals, and T-shirts are fine for most situations but you should dress modestly if you want to visit churches, which means covering your shoulders and no short shorts or skirts.
+Loose-fitting summer dresses, shorts and T-shirts with sandals are fine for most situations but you should dress more modestly if you want to visit churches, which means covering your shoulders and no short shorts or skirts.

 I always carry a light scarf with me in summer which works for churches and protects me from icy air-conditioning.
 Temperatures do vary at night so it’s best to bring a light sweater or cardigan for the evening.